-Montana has begun a gradual reopening of businesses, many businesses are still closed or have limited hours.
+Montana is in Phase Two of Reopening.
+Many businesses are still closed or have limited hours.
 Additionally, face coverings are mandatory in indoor public spaces and outdoors when social distancing is not possible.
 If you have questions or concerns about a future trip you have planned, our team and on-line visitor resources are fully operational and can be reached during normal business hours.
 You can also check glaciermt.com for the latest.

 You can take the Western Montana Tourism Pledge to be a responsible traveler:

 - Stay up-to-date on travel regulations using reliable sources like the CDC and the Montana Department of Public Health.

 - Plan ahead to ensure businesses and attractions are open.

 - Stay safe, and help keep others safe.

 - Continue to monitor the situation, and adjust plans accordingly.